 This is the loss card for the Scott crew‘s aircraft, which crashed near Graveley due to the fog and petrol shortage on Black Thursday.
-Similar loss cards were compiled for the other four aircraft which crashed that night, those of Mackenzie, Kirkwood, Thackway and Deverill, and for the two which were abandoned, those of Smith and Mooney.
-The following text is taken from Fire By Night (Grub Street, 2000 edition, pp.94-95), by Jennie Gray:
+Similar loss cards were compiled for the other four 97 Squadron aircraft which crashed that night, those of Mackenzie, Kirkwood, Thackway and Deverill, and for the two which were abandoned, those of Smith and Mooney.

-SBA was Standard Beam Approach, and it would have been impossible to use it that night because it demanded a great deal of time to get it right, and time was exactly what the crews did not have.
+SBA was Standard Beam Approach (see Landing Aids), and it would have been impossible to use it that night because it demanded a great deal of time to get it right, and time was exactly what the crews did not have.